Japanese submarine I-25: Second patrol

-I-25 left Kwajalein atoll in the Marshall Islands on 5 February for its next operational patrol in the south Pacific.
-Tagami's orders were to reconnoitre the Australian harbours of Sydney, Melbourne and Hobart followed by the New Zealand harbours of Wellington and Auckland.
+I-25 left Kwajalein atoll in the Marshall Islands on 5 February 1942 for its next operational patrol in the south Pacific.
+Tagami's orders were to reconnoiter the Australian harbours of Sydney, Melbourne and Hobart followed by the New Zealand harbours of Wellington and Auckland.

 I-25 travelled on the surface for nine days, but as she approached the Australian coastline, she only travelled on the surface under the cover of night.

-On Saturday 14 February, I-25 was within a few miles of the coast near Sydney.
+On Saturday 14 February 1942, I-25 was within a few miles of the coast near Sydney.
 The searchlights in Sydney could clearly be seen from the bridge of I-25.
 Tagami then took I-25 to a position 190 km south east of Sydney.

 A number of days of rough swell prevented an immediate launch of the "Glen" floatplane.
 They stayed submerged during the day and went back to the surface at night.
-Finally on Tuesday, 17 February, Warrant Flying Officer Nobuo Fujita took off in the "Glen" for a reconnaissance flight over Sydney Harbour.
+Finally on Tuesday, 17 February 1942, Warrant Flying Officer Nobuo Fujita took off in the "Glen" for a reconnaissance flight over Sydney Harbour.
 The purpose was to look at Sydney's airbase.
 By 0730, Fujita had returned to I-25 and disassembled the "Glen" and stowed it in the watertight hangar.
 Commander Tagami then pointed I-25 southwards on the surface at 26 km/h.
 By midday on Wednesday 18 February, they were nearly 740 km south east of Sydney still heading southwards.

 Their next mission was a similar flight over Melbourne.
 Tagami decided to launch the aircraft from Cape Wickham at the northern end of King Island at the western end of Bass Strait about halfway between Victoria and Tasmania.
-The floatplane was launched on 26 February for its reconnaissance flight to Melbourne over Port Phillip Bay.
+The floatplane was launched on 26 February 1942 for its reconnaissance flight to Melbourne over Port Phillip Bay.

-Fujita's next reconnaissance flight in Australia was over Hobart on 1 March.
+Fujita's next reconnaissance flight in Australia was over Hobart on 1 March 1942.
 I-25 then headed for New Zealand where Fujita flew another reconnaissance flight over Wellington on 8 March.
 Fujita next flew over Auckland on 13 March, followed by Fiji on 17 March.

-I-25 returned to its base at Kwajalein on 31 March and then proceeded to Yokosuka for refit.
+I-25 returned to its base at Kwajalein on 31 March 1942 and then proceeded to Yokosuka for refit.
 I-25 was in Yokosuka drydock number 5 on 18 April 1942 when one of the Doolittle Raid B-25 Mitchell bombers damaged Japanese aircraft carrier Ryūhō in adjacent drydock number 4.